gh0stintheshe11/Rust-2D-Game-Engine/README.md

 ECS implementation consists of four main parts:

 1. **Scene Manager**
-   - Top-level controller managing multiple scenes
+   - Top-level controller managing multiple scenes and shared entities
    - Handles scene creation, deletion, and switching
-   - Maintains a unique ID for each scene
+   - Maintains shared entities accessible across scenes
+   - Tracks active scene for easy access
    - Example: Managing different levels, menus, or game states

 2. **Scene**
-   - Container for entities and resources
+   - Container for entities, resources, and shared entity references
    - Manages the game world state
-   - Handles entity and resource creation/deletion
+   - Can reference shared entities from the scene manager
    - Example: A game level containing players, enemies, and items

 3. **Entity**
-   - Basic game object container
+   - Can be either scene-specific or shared across scenes
    - Holds attributes and resource references
    - Can represent anything from players to UI elements
    - Example: A player character with position, health, and sprite